BigCommerce vs Magento: The Complete Guide

 Many businesses use Magento extensions to enhance website functionality.
 However, integration licence fees ultimately add up over time.
 By contrast, BigCommerce includes out-of-the-box functionality to reduce costs and simply extension configurations.

 Powerful Theming Engine

-We believe Stencil, BigCommerce’s theming engine, provides significant power, flexibility and customization.
+Stencil, BigCommerce’s theming engine, provides significant power, flexibility and customization.
 Choose from a variety of pre-made themes and rapidly edit the look, feel and function of your store.
 Stencil users benefit from faster load times, mobile responsiveness, automatic updates and more.

 Vetted Apps & Custom App Development

 When comparing BigCommerce vs Magento, it's important to note that BigCommerce’s API encourages third-party app development (similar to Magento extensions).
 Unlike Magento, BigCommerce vets apps in their store to ensure security and stability.
 Additionally, BigCommerce developers can develop custom apps with less effort and time than Magento.